kellys1210/Road-Trip-Planner/README.md

 ## Features

-- Create Trips: Users can create new trips by providing details such as destination, departure date, and arrival date.
+- **Create Trips**: Users can create new trips by providing details such as origin, destination, departure date, and arrival date.
-- View Trips: Users can view a list of their trips, including destination, departure date, arrival date, and trip length.
+- **View Trips**: Users can view a list of their trips, including origin, destination, departure date, arrival date, trip length, and driving route.
-- Edit Trips: Users can edit existing trip details, including destination, departure date, and arrival date.
+- **Edit Trips**: Users can edit existing trip details, including origin, destination, departure date, and arrival date.
-- Delete Trips: Users can delete trips they no longer need.
+- **Delete Trips**: Users can delete trips they are no longer planning or no longer need details for.
-- Search Trips: Users can search for trips by destination.
+- **Places Autocomplete**: Utilizes Google Places Autocomplete API for easy input of origin and destination.
+- **Google Maps API Integration**: Utilizes Google Maps API to display the route between origin and destination.

+## API Usage

+- **Google Places Autocomplete API**: The app uses the Google Places Autocomplete API to provide suggestions and autofill functionality when users enter origin and destination locations.
+- **Google Maps API**: The app uses the Google Maps API to display the route between the origin and destination entered by the user.

 ## Getting Started